 These questions help keep everyone focused and on track.
 Frequent progress reports help ensure that no one spends too long spinning their wheels on a problem.
 Since remote team members don’t have the opportunity to walk down the hall and discuss a problem with a co-worker, the daily start-up provides a valuable forum for problem-solving.

-5 Tips for Effective Daily Stand Up Meetings
+5 Tips for Effective Daily Stand Up and Virtual Stand Up Meetings

 Communicate clearly the purpose of the meeting.